sysgain/Iot-ProjectEdison/documents/Deplyment Guide.md

 8. Provide the **name** and enter the details as shown below.

-9. Note down the policy name that you are creating now, this will be used later.
+9. Make a note of the policy name that you are creating now, this will be used later.

 ![alt text](https://github.com/sysgain/Iot-ProjectEdison/blob/master/documents/Images/d41.png)